Ablation Therapy for Arrhythmias

 - Other potential complications include left atrial-oesophageal fistula, acute pyloric spasm or gastric hypomotility, phrenic nerve paralysis, radiation or electrically induced skin damage, infection at access site, inappropriate sinus tachycardia and pro-arrhythmia.

-- Ablation of a pathway close to the atrioventricular node may require implantation of a pacemaker (less than 1% of cases).
+- Ablation of a pathway close to the atrioventricular node may require implantation of a pacemaker.

 - Cardiac wall perforation is rare.